SRHridoy/JAVA__AND__DSA/README.md

         TestMethod01 t = new TestMethod01();
         t.iman();
         //if we don't iman() as static then this work otherwise doesn't work.
-        // ..then we have to use onlu iman() without creating object of the
+        // ..then we have to use onyu iman() without creating object of the
         // class.
     }